matrix-org/matrix-appservice-bridge/HOWTO.md

-This How-To will explain how to write a **Matrix <--> Slack bridge**.
+This How-To will explain how to write a basic **Matrix <--> Slack bridge** in under 100 lines of code.
 You should be comfortable with:
  - REST/JSON APIs
  - Webhooks
  - Basic Node.js/JS tasks